joeytwiddle/git_shade.vim/README.md

     let g:GitShade_ColorGradient = "green_to_white"
     let g:GitShade_ColorWhat = "fg"

-In the screenshots below, the brighter blue background indicates a most recent addition.
+In the screenshots below, the brighter blue background indicates a more recent addition.

 With `let g:GitShade_Linear = 0` the recent additions stand out clearly: